 Choose a soft round 1 px tip, check the Noise and Wet Edges boxes, and modify the rest of the settings as shown below:

-Create a new layer, and start drawing some diagonal lines to get a pattern fill for your text effect.
+Create a new layer, and start drawing some diagonal lines to get a pattern fill for your sketch text effect in Photoshop.

 When done, make the Background layer invisible (by clicking the eye icon next to it), and then go to Edit > Define Pattern, and type in a name for the pattern.
 Then click OK.

-2. Creating the Background, Text, and Photo Filter Layers
+2. How to Make the Background, Text, and Photo Filter Layers

 Create another new 1000 x 750px document, pick the Paint Bucket Tool, choose the Pattern option in the Options bar, and fill the Background with any pattern you like from the 9 Tileable Notepad Patterns pack.

-Black using the font Panton Black Caps and the font Size 150 pt.
+Black using the font Gunterz Bold Sans Serif Font and the font Size 150 pt.

 Then duplicate the smart object layer three more times, so that you end up with a total of four smart object layers.